How To Win a Writing Contest

 - Knowingly or unknowingly break grammar rules.
 If you want to win, observe proper grammar.
 Again, I don't really need to tell you this, do I?

 - Write 1,000 words more than the word count limit.
-You will not win a writing contest if you submit a 2,500 word story to a writing contest asking for pieces 1,500 words or less.
-Don’t waste your entry fee.
+You will not win a writing contest if you submit a 2,500 word story to a writing contest asking for contest entries 1,500 words or less.
+Don't waste your entry fee.

-- Submit a literary masterpiece to a supernatural romance contest.
-Yes, that’s a recipe for failure.
+- Submit a literary fiction masterpiece to a supernatural romance contest.
+Yes, that's a recipe for failure.
 Writing contests generally lean toward certain genres.
 If the genre is not explicitly stated, read previously published stories from the contest to get a sense of what the judges will be looking for.

 - If there is a theme, ignore it.
 Writing contests often ask for pieces that fit a certain theme or even follow a prompt.
-A good way to lose a writing contest is to ignore these requirements and write whatever you feel like.
+A good way to lose a writing contest is to ignore the contest theme requirements and write whatever you feel like.

 These are obvious, right?
 I would like to believe that they are, but I've judged enough writing contests to know that many people don't seem to understand these tips.